Skip To Main Content

 I was inspired to enter education when I realized how much I love serving others, especially through teaching and building personal connections.
 My greatest joy comes from helping people grow, learn and discover their own path to success.
 There is nothing more rewarding to me than knowing I played a part in someone’s journey toward reaching their goals.

 My path to becoming a principal has been somewhat unique.
-Over the past 30 years, I’ve had the privilege of serving in various educational roles including from traditional teaching to being an english language development teacher, learning specialist, gifted and talented facilitator, professional development specialist, district coordinator, and assistant principal.
+Over the past 30 years, I’ve had the privilege of serving in various educational roles including traditional teaching to being an english language development teacher, learning specialist, gifted and talented facilitator, professional development specialist, district coordinator, and assistant principal.